timfong888/digital-garden-template/src/site/notes/Bible Study 1/Day 1 - Why Have a Marriage Habit?.md

 ---

+## the problem
-Even with a perfect environment without kids, no commute, no office politics, and great real estate, Adam and Eve messed up their marriage.
+Even with a perfect environment without kids, no commute, no office politics, and great real estate, Adam and Eve **messed up their marriage.**

 They took their eyes off of God.